 It was the starting point.

 We then went through various phases of browser based tracking.
-I was once employed to document major corporations with their web analytics tagging instructions that cost more than the analytics tools themselves!
+I was once employed by major corporations to document web analytics tagging instructions that took so long and were so complex that it cost more than the analytics tools themselves.
 Then we moved to the stage where tag managers appeared like Tealium and Ensighten that automated this complicated process.
 That made it easier before eventually Google offered a strong tag management solution for free that forced those businesses to innovate to stay relevant.

 Now we have the ability to do so much more.
-Tag managers have merged into data privacy tools, others have also gone the route of developing APIs to connect to more data sources.
+Tag managers have merged into data privacy tools or customer data platforms, developing APIs to connect to more data sources and one source of truth for businesses.
 The point being today in the 2020s it's much easier than it was in the year 2000 to manage your data.
 The data is now regulated which brings much more interesting challenges to the forefront.
 Companies are going to have to build out 1st party data products in order to take advantage of regulated (privacy compliant) data.